Jany-M/wp-imager/README.md

-# WP Imager `v 2.0`
+# WP Imager `v 2.1`

 **WP Imager** makes image management easier when it comes to manipulating, caching and customizing WordPress images.

 Can be used inside or outside the loop:

 - If used inside a loop, the script will automatically retrieve an image from the post, following a priority pattern: featured image, random image attached to the post, first image found in post even if external or not attached to post.
-- If used outside the loop or for any image you want display in the template, must use $exturl.
+- If used outside the loop, for any image you want display in the template, use the `$exturl` param.
+- If used outside the loop, to display images based on the Post ID, then use the param `$post_id`.

 > Uses **[TimThumb](http://code.google.com/p/timthumb/)** for image resizing and caching